 All about OS MasterMap Topography Layer

-As Great Britain’s national mapping agency, we are responsible for keeping accurate, up-to-date location data and maps of GB for use by the private, public and third sectors.
+As Great Britain’s national mapping service, we are responsible for keeping accurate, up-to-date location data and maps of GB for use by the private, public and third sectors.

 We map GB’s topography, also known as “the arrangement of the natural and artificial physical features of an area” (Oxford).
 Every day a team of surveyors, pilots and analysts explore the country to discover changes to the topography and in doing so, take measurements and record these changes in our database.